 When the players first start playing, this is the initial store setup.
 However, as they progress, the store is upgraded with some novelties.

-The first store upgrade that appears are chests.
+The first store upgrade that appears includes chests.
 Even though they are placed in the store next to IAPs, they are bought using in-game currency.

 Above the first category, there is a bundle offer that features coins, spins, and XP.
 It is time-limited and comes with great value for money.